pancakeswap/pancake-document/help/troubleshooting.md

 ### Unsupported Chain ID

-Switch your chain to Binance Smart Chain.
+Switch your chain to BNB Smart Chain.
 Check your wallet's documentation for a guide if you need help.

 ### Issues buying SAFEMOON and similar tokens